 The new ruling will likely mean a very involved paperwork process for employers as they scramble to find past years’ data and file their EEO-1 reports by the September deadline.
-In fact, a report by the National Law Review suggests that a survey revealed that 75 percent of covered employers are doubtful of their of their ability to file the required report by the end of next month.
+A report by the National Law Review suggests that a survey revealed that 75 percent of covered employers are doubtful of their ability to file the required report by the end of next month.

 RTR Consulting has more than 20 years devoted to developing effective and efficient human resources policies, procedures, and best practices for small, start-ups, and medium-sized businesses.
 Contact us today if you need help keeping your business running smoothly.